robert-wallis/pimoroni-explorer/docs/reference.md

 The [explorer library](examples/lib/explorer.py) is a wrapper around some of Explorer's particulars.
 It aims to get you set up with a PicoGraphics surface for drawing, and help you find the right pins for the many inputs and outputs.

-It defines a few values that you'll probably use most:

-* `i2c` - A `machine.I2C` compatible I2C instance for I2C devices connected to the Qw/St socket
-* `audio_pwm` - A `machine.PWM` instance to drive the piezo for beeps and boops
-* `servos` - A list containing four `Servo` instances for driving the four servo connectors
-* `display` - A PicoGraphics instance, configured in RGB565 pen mode with two drawing layers

 ## Getting Started

 To start coding your Pimoroni Explorer, you will need to add the following line to the start of your code file: